kral2/docker_proxy_vpn/README.md

 ## Maintainers and Contributors

 The initial idea and prototype were created by Matthieu Bordonné.
-Version 0.1.0 is the code adapted by Christophe Pauliat, containing helper scripts for easier day-to-day interaction on a user computer.
+Version 0.1.0 is the code adapted by [Christophe Pauliat](https://github.com/cpauliat), containing helper scripts for easier day-to-day interaction on a user computer.

-Current version is actually maintained by Çetin Ardal.
+Current version is actually maintained by [Çetin Ardal](https://github.com/kral2).

 ## Contributing

 This project is open source : all contributions are welcome.

-- for small typo/enhancement, just Fork and submit a Pull Request,
+- for small typo/enhancements, just [Fork this on GitHub](https://github.com/kral2/docker_proxy_vpn/fork) and submit a [Pull Request](https://github.com/kral2/docker_proxy_vpn/pulls),
-- for new features or substential changes, please open an issue first to discuss about the intended change.
+- for new features or substantial changes, please open an [Issue](https://github.com/kral2/docker_proxy_vpn/issues) first to discuss about the intended change.

 ## License